mlhartme/stool/main/documentation.md

 #### DESCRIPTION

 Allocates the specified ports for this stage. *application* specifies the application to use this port.
-*port* is the http port, *port*`+1` is automatically reserved for https.
+*port* is the http port, *port*+1 is automatically reserved for https.
 When starting a stage, unused allocated ports are freed.

-You'll normally not use this uncommand because because ports are automatically allocated if you start a stage.
 This command is if you have to explicitly assign specific ports to a given stage.
+You'll normally not use it and instead get random ports automatically allocated when you start the stage.

 [//]: # (include stageOptions.md)